sanderslab/magellanmapper/docs/install.md

 - The Conda setup pathway installs JDK 8
 - Python-Javabridge uses JDK v8+ (v12+ in Javabridge 1.0.19; see [below](#image-loading) for image loading times and setup troubleshooting with various Java versions)
 - ImageJ/Fiji currently supports Java 8 best in our experience

-Our custom packages assume an environment with Python 3.6 and Java 8+.

 ### Additional optional packages